SUSE-Enceladus/suse-saas-tools/aws/sqs_event_manager/README.rst

 AWS SQS Event Manager
 ---------------------

-The SQS Event Manager reacts on SQS events from a given sns topic.
+The SQS Event Manager reacts on SQS events from a given SNS topic.
 The topic of the messages are marketplace entitlement change notifications.
 The manager runs as a Lambda function and handles the events when they come in.
 The cusomer entitlement data is collected and passed on to the